b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**<br>
 Not yet secured. **TODO:** Send them an email request: yourmail@artorientalkolkata.in

+* Banerjea, Jitendranath (1946).
+'Presidential Address' (pp. 32-46) in the *Proceedings of the Indian History Congress*, Vol. 9, 1946.
+Source: http://www.jstor.com/stable/44137032 (accessed: Saturday, July 26, 2025)

+**Purport:**<br>
+This has much information of quality and value in it.

 ### BANERJEE, P. ###

 * Banerjee, P. (1978).
 'The Life of Krishna in Indian Art'.
 With a 'Foreword' by C. Sivaramamurti.
 New Delhi, India: National Museum, New Delhi.
 Source: https://archive.org/details/dli.venugopal.829 (accessed: Monday, July 21, 2025)